Care & Clean

 Although One K Helmets outer shells are comprised of a polycarbonate and advanced ABS composite, exposure to excessive heat over a long period of time is not recommended.
 Therefore, you should choose a place to store your helmet that is out of direct sunlight.
 Additionally, you should not store your helmet in your car because excessive heat can build up inside your vehicle.

-Finally, it is recommended you replace your helmet every three to five years (sometimes more frequently is required depending on hours of use).
+Finally, it is recommended you replace your helmet every three to five years from purchase date.
 Furthermore, if you have experienced a fall in which you have hit your head, you should replace your helmet before your next ride.
 Immediate replacement is recommended because every time your helmet experiences an impact, the ability to protect your head is decreased during any subsequent fall.
 In fact, if you drop your helmet on a hard surface, you should replace your helmet, too.